leighlawhon/leighlawhon.github.io/_posts/2023-06-21-how-to-win-at-a-hackathon 2.markdown

 —Steve Jobs,
 Aug 10, 2018

-In [Part 1]({{base_url}}/article/2023/06/21/how-to-win-at-a-hackathon.html) of How to win at a hackathon, we looked at what to do in a hackathon.
+TESTIn [Part 1]({{base_url}}/article/2023/06/21/how-to-win-at-a-hackathon.html) of How to win at a hackathon, we looked at what to do in a hackathon.
 In this article, we’ll look at setting your dots up for the future.

 # Part 2: Connecting the “Dots”
 Dots need people.
 They are seeds waiting to grow (I know I said they were pearls, but imagine what would grow if a pearl were a seed!).
 People are the fertilizer and water that help a dot strengthen, bloom and connect to other dots.